12V Fuse Size Calculator

 Result

-Fuse size and wire meet all requirements.
+Wire size meets all requirements.

 Recommended Wire